1) What happens if it rains?

 10) Why do we have to get there 45 minutes before our track start time?

 We require drivers to be here early so that we have enough time to get everybody changed, safety briefed, helmets sized up correctly and all paid up before you go on to the circuit.
 There is normally around 10 minutes extra so that people can go back to the car, go to the toilet, have a drink, check lap records, check fastest times of the day or ask any questions concerning their session.
 This also gives drivers enough time to observe the drivers on the session prior to theirs, picking up tips and taking note of things like the pit lane entrance.
 Our session times can also fluctuate a bit dependant on if we are held up for any reason (big crashes, rebuilding tyre walls, sessions ended due to groups ignoring circuit rules, etc.)

-sensible shoes, no high heels or open toes
+Sensible shoes, no high heels, Crocs or open toe sandals. flipflops etc.

 No. We have used them in the past and found them to be impractical for our circuit.

 This really depends on the day of your event.
 If there is space on the track after your event then this shouldn’t be a problem, provided we are operating within our opening time restrictions.
 Weekends however are very often fully booked.
 If you don’t turn up on time we may have to change your event or cancel it completely (there is a charge for this).
 If you have one of those friends who is always late, just tell them an earlier time to arrive.
 We cannot get started on some of our events until your entire party have arrived and are ready to go.
 Please just turn up on time!

 14) Can we bring our own food?